peer-workshop/peer-workshop.github.io/call-for-abstracts.md

 ## Policies

-Authors may be involved in an unlimited number of abstracts, but they may be involved in at most one as first author and at most two as last author.
-For a single author abstract, the sole author counts as both the first and the last author for the purposes of this constraint; and for a two author abstract, the second author counts as the last author for the purposes of this constraint.
+Authors may be involved in an unlimited number of abstracts.
 PEER does not accept papers that at the time of the conference have been published or have been accepted for publication.
 No dispreference is shown for presentations duplicated at another workshop or conference.